Friday's national newspaper front pages - Isle Of Wight Radio

 :: Daily Star

-The BBC has created a rival cooking TV show to go up against the Great British Bake Off.

-British taxpayers will help fund a private army to protect MEPs in Brussels.
+Danny Dyer is returning to EastEnders and will be welcomed back with a party from cast and crew.

 :: Watch the Press Preview on Sky News every evening at 10.30pm and 11.30pm.
-Friday night’s reviewers will be the director of the Institute of Ideas Claire Fox and Guardian columnist and former Canon Chancellor of St Paul’s Cathedral Rev Canon Dr Giles Fraser.
+Friday night’s reviewers will be Tim Stanley, leader writer at the Daily Telegraph, and journalist and author, Rachel Shabi.

 (c) Sky News 2017: Friday’s national newspaper front pages